 Content for this post, by Evan DeLancey and Kurt Illerbrun, is adapted from an ABMI feature that recently appeared in the Alberta Society of Professional Biologists’ newsletter, BIOS.
-If you’re interested in learning more about ALPHA, the ABMI’s upcoming Information Forum (Jan 30) will feature a dedicated session explaining this new initiative.
-Sign up for free here.
+If you’re interested in learning more about ALPHA, the ABMI will be presenting a webinar on the topic on February 28—register for free here.

 One of the neat things about working in environmental monitoring is the sheer range of tools available to use, and the rate at which they’re evolving.
 One example that’s rapidly changing monitoring science is the technology around remote environmental sensing—things like detailed satellite imagery of the planet.

 The expanding array of Earth observation (EO) data is a goldmine of information.
 But it’s also a challenge: how do you integrate so much info from so many new and different sources into something cohesive and useful?
 Over the past year, the ABMI’s Geospatial Centre has been working on this in developing its new Advanced Landcover Prediction and Habitat Assessment (ALPHA) program.

 With ALPHA, we’ve tried to approach a range of questions of interest to our data users by integrating input data from three distinct categories: static, real-time, and historical (Figure 1; if you’re a data nerd like us, the specific input data we currently use are listed at the end of the post).
 Using these input data sets, we can get new info for all of Alberta every 3–4 days and can even look back in time to monitor historical landcover trends.